Facebook Twitter Instagram

 Once the service is running, you can control it using the standard Systemd commands.
 Here are some common commands you can use to control the Laravel queue worker service:

-• sudo systemctl disable laravel-worker: This command will disable the service from starting automatically on boot.
+: This command will disable the service from starting automatically on boot.sudo systemctl status laravel-worker

 Conclusion

-In this article, we’ve covered the basic steps for creating a Systemd service file for the Laravel queue worker, starting the service, enabling it on boot, and controlling it using Systemd commands.
-With this knowledge, you can confidently manage and scale your Laravel applications with ease.
+The process of creating a Systemd service file for a Laravel queue worker, starting the service, enabling it on boot, and using some of the basic Systemd commands to control the service has been covered in this article.
+With this, now you have an opportunity to gain confidence in managing and scaling your Laravel applications with ease.